WordPress Vulnerability Database API

 Confidentiality (C)

-This metric measures the impact to the confidentiality of the information resources managed by a software component due to a successfully exploited vulnerability.
+This metric measures the impact on the confidentiality of the information resources managed by a software component due to a successfully exploited vulnerability.
 Confidentiality refers to limiting information access and disclosure to only authorized users, as well as preventing access by, or disclosure to, unauthorized ones.
 The Base Score is greatest when the loss to the impacted component is highest.

 • High (H): There is a total loss of confidentiality, resulting in all resources within the impacted component being divulged to the attacker.
 Alternatively, access to only some restricted information is obtained, but the disclosed information presents a direct, serious impact.
 For example, an attacker steals the administrator’s password, or private encryption keys of a web server.